-Habs has a long history of producing school plays of exceptionally high standards and senior students regularly have the opportunity to perform on the Edinburgh Fringe.
+Habs has a long history of producing plays of exceptionally high standards and senior students regularly have the opportunity to perform on the Edinburgh Fringe.
+Recent productions have included “Amadeus”, “Antigone”, “Around The World in Eighty Days” and “Romeo and Juliet”.
 There are three major Co-curricular productions a year involving the Senior, Middle and Junior schools, a weekly Drama Club for boys in Years 7 and 8, as well as annual House Drama Competitions for all boys.

 The department takes full advantage of its proximity to London and there is a considerable programme of visits to plays in the West End, the South Bank and Stratford-Upon-Avon for boys studying Drama at all levels.